actix/actix-website/content/docs/extractors.md

 # Form

 At the moment only url-encoded forms are supported.
-Url encoded body could be extracted to a specific type.
-This type must implement the `Deserialize` trait from *serde* crate.
+The url-encoded body could be extracted to a specific type.
+This type must implement the `Deserialize` trait from the *serde* crate.

 [*FormConfig*](../../actix-web/actix_web/dev/struct.FormConfig.html) allows
-to configure extraction process.
+configuring the extraction process.

 ```rust
 #[macro_use] extern crate serde_derive;